I was poised to take the world championship in my weight class, but life has a way of changing your best laid out plans.

 I have always been an adventuresome type and when I got into Arm Wrestling, it was just another outlet for my adventuresome spirit; but typical of my character, I wanted to be the best.

-My first contest was in 1991 at 155lbs/70kg: This was a BC event and I placed almost last in both right and left arms.
-I trained hard with the Cranbrook Wrist Wrestling club and in 1994 won the Canadian Wrist Wrestling Championships in Kelowna BC.
+I was not always a good arm wrestler.
+My first contest was in 1991 at 176lbs: This was a BC event and I placed almost last in both right and left arms.
+I trained hard with the Cranbrook Wrist Wrestling club and 3 years later in 1994 I won the Canadian Wrist Wrestling Championships in Kelowna BC.

 But my biggest achievement by far, however, has been my recovery from three traumatic accidents that have left me with a series of permanent injuries — including a traumatic brain injury.